-- Founders Village Filing 24, Phases 1 (117 Single Family (SF) lots) and 2 (69 SF lots); Phase 1 is currently under construction, with anticipated total development cost of approximately \$8,000,000.
-Phase 2 is expected to start in 2020, with a total development cost of approximately \$5,000,000. - 2.
-Bella Mesa Planned Unit Development (PUD) South: This project will be about 110 duplex homes, with development costs totaling some \$4,000,000 or more.
+1. Founders Village Filing 24, Phases 1 (117 Single Family (SF) lots) and 2 (69 SF lots); Phase 1 is currently under construction, with anticipated total development cost of approximately \$8,000,000.
+Phase 2 is expected to start in 2020, with a total development cost of approximately \$5,000,000.

-Bella Mesa PUD - North: This section of Bella Mesa is 239 Acres, with PUD zoned for 525 SF lots.
+- Bella Mesa Planned Unit Development (PUD) South: This project will be townhomes or attached single family homes, with development costs totaling some \$4,000,000 or more, which will be paid by the developer of that site. - Bella Mesa PUD North: This section of Bella Mesa is 239 Acres, with PUD zoned for 525 SF lots.
 Development of this land in the future will total over \$60,000,000 dollars at today's cost.

 The final plat for Phase 1 Founders Village Filing 24 is currently being developed with funding by the project developer, Richmond American Homes.
-The public improvements therein will be paid for and acquired by the District (or other public entities) in accordance with an Advance and Reimbursement and Facilities Acquisition Agreement dated December 28, 2018, by an amount the District, Fourth Investment USA, LLA and Richmond American Homes of Colorado, Inc.
+The public improvements therein will be paid for and acquired by the District (or other public entities) in accordance with an Advance and Reimbursement and Facilities Acquisition Agreement dated December 28, 2018, by and among the District, Fourth Investment USA, LLC and Richmond American Homes of Colorado, Inc.